wisespira/wisespira.github.io/orgchart.md

 Download and try the visual with our sample Power BI report directly from Microsoft AppSource:
 🔗 [Org Chart Drag and Drop - AppSource](https://marketplace.microsoft.com/en-us/product/power-bi-visuals/workforcevision.org-chart-drag-and-drop?tab=Overview)

-For any issues or technical queries, please contact:
+For any issues or technical or Licensing queries, please contact:
 📧 [IraWatt@WorkforceVision.co.uk](mailto:IraWatt@WorkforceVision.co.uk)

 For details on how data is handled and secured, please see our